visgl/luma.gl/docs/api-reference/core/animation-loop.md

 * `onRenderFrame` (callback) - Calling `frame` will automatically start the animation.
 If this is not desired, follow immediately with a `stop()`.
 * `onFinalize` (callback) - Called once when animation is stopped.
 Can be used to delete objects or free any resources created during `onInitialize`.

-Remarks(`onCreateContext`):
-* Postpones context creation until the page (i.e. all HTML) has been loaded.
-At this time it is safe to specify canvas ids when calling `createGLContext`.
-* The supplied callback function must return a WebGLRenderingContext or an error will be thrown.
-* This callback registration function should not be called if a `WebGLRenderingContext` was supplied to the AnimationLoop constructor.

 ### start

 Restarts the animation